 Intended outcome Success criteria To significantly improve the attainment made by disadvantaged pupils in writing Data shows that the % of disadvantaged pupils making expected progress in writing has increased.
 The gap between PP and Non PP is narrowed significantly.
+Data shows that there is a % of disadvantaged children at GDS in writing.
 This is triangulated with other sources of evidence such as book looks and pupil voice.
-To improve the progress made by disadvantaged pupils in Maths Data shows that the % of disadvantaged pupils achieving the expected standard has increased.
+To improve the progress made by disadvantaged pupils in Maths Data shows that the % of disadvantaged pupils achieving the expected standard has increased and the gap between non-disadvantaged pupils has decreased.
 This is triangulated with other sources of evidence such as book looks and pupil voice.
-To further improve the progress made by disadvantaged pupils in Reading Data shows that the % of disadvantaged pupils achieving the expected standard has increased.
-This is triangulated with other sources of evidence such as book looks and pupil voice.
 Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
+To improve the attainment made by disadvantaged pupils with SEND in core subjects.
+Data shows that the % of disadvantaged pupils with SEND, making expecting progress in Reading, Writing and Maths has increased.

 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by:

-qualitative data from student voice, stu- dent and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: The attendance and punctuality of disadvantaged pupils is improved so that there are no missed learning opportunities and learning outcomes are maximised.
+Sustained high levels of wellbeing demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance demonstrated by: The attendance and punctuality of disadvantaged pupils is improved so that there are no missed learning opportunities and learning outcomes are maximised.
 Attendance percentage of disadvantaged pupils is above 90%